Huanli-Meng/pulsar/site2/docs/performance-pulsar-perf.md

 bin/pulsar-perf produce my-topic
 ```

-After the command is executed, the test data is continuously output on the Console.
+After the command is executed, the test data is continuously output on the console.

 **Output**